 On the morning of day 13, you can join a local guide for a historical tour of Graaff-Reinet, the fourth oldest town in South Africa (time allowing).
 Or spend some time sightseeing in the town, which hosts one of the highest concentrations of monuments in the country.
 During winter we set off early on our sunrise excursion to the Valley of Desolation.

-We stay in permanent tents at a game lodge with a bar, laundry services, hot showers and internet.
+We stay in permanent tents at a game lodge in the Sundays River Valley, near Addo.
+Facilities include a bar, laundry services, hot showers, and internet.

 This southbound Kruger Park, Swaziland & Lesotho Safari is also available in the reverse order, starting in Port Elizabeth and ending in Johannesburg as the Budget Lesotho, Swaziland & Kruger Park Safari travelling north.